 Manufacturing operations can significantly benefit from big data analytics and developing the right kind of technologies and expertise to apply them will be a critical skill for manufacturers to stay competitive.
 By Thomas Jakob, regional president Asia Pacific, Bosch Software Innovations

 Everything is becoming increasingly connected within the manufacturing and automotive domains with volumes and volumes of data being collected each day.
-While data may not have been well leveraged in the past due to the lack of adequate analytics tools and services, the availability of new methods now enables us to analyse and filter this flood of information to obtain crucial data points.
+While Data Analytics Manufacturing data may not have been well leveraged in the past due to the lack of adequate analytics tools and services, the availability of new methods now enables us to analyse and filter this flood of information to obtain crucial data points.

 In turn, these insights help design manufacturing activities more efficiently and increase quality through targeted analysis of root causes.